CGJennings/se3docs/docs/um-release-notes.md

 - every high-level folder includes its own `README.md` with more information;
 - examples have been reorganized into categories by use case;
 - new examples are being added;
-- examples that used a full plug-in structure just to create a component editor for a “fake” component have been refactored into standalone scripts and moved to a different location than the “real” plug-in examples;
+- examples that used a full plug-in structure just to create a component editor for a “fake” component have been refactored into standalone scripts and moved to a different location from the “real” plug-in examples;
-- code is being updated to use newer language features and APIs;
+- code is updated to use newer language features and APIs;
 - the graphics templates have been updated;
-- more examples to ease new developers into the
+- more examples to ease new developers into the idiosyncrasies of the scripting dialect, or scripting in general

 #### Build system change